Anthonyushie/nostr-mood/replit.md

 - Added fallback sharing that works both in YakiHonne and standalone environments
 - Share button now available for all users (not just widget mode) with adaptive behavior

+### January 20, 2025 - Successful Migration to Replit
+- **MIGRATION COMPLETE**: Successfully migrated project from Replit Agent to Replit environment
+- Fixed API routing issues - frontend now properly connects to Express server on port 5000
+- Resolved widget.json URLs to use localhost for development environment
+- Fixed market loading logic in useMarket hook to properly fetch from API when localStorage is empty
+- All API endpoints working correctly: markets, bets, wallet balance, test connectivity
+- Express server properly handling both API routes and frontend serving through Vite middleware
+- Lightning payments working in development mode with mock invoices
+- Project fully functional with client-server architecture properly separated
+- Ready for development and testing with all existing features preserved

 ### July 20, 2025 - Project Migration from Replit Agent to Replit
 - **MIGRATION COMPLETED**: Successfully migrated from Replit Agent to standard Replit environment
 - Fixed API endpoint routing issues by adding missing `/api/test` endpoint